inas-argumentation/inas-argumentation.github.io/index.md

 ---

-Welcome to the website of the **INAS** project, funded as part of the [Robust Argumentation Machines](http://www.spp-ratio.de/) program by the DFG.
+Welcome to the website of the **INAS** project!

 # Interactive Argumentation Support for Invasion Biology

-In this project, we will develop an argumentation machine that supports users in and during the argumentation process in a scientific context.
+This project is funded as part of the [Robust Argumentation Machines](http://www.spp-ratio.de/) program by the DFG.
+We will develop an argumentation machine that supports users in and during the argumentation process in a scientific context.
 The goal is to enable users to follow ongoing argumentation in a scientific community and to develop their own arguments.

+The project closely collaborates with other initiatives that work on mapping and organizing scientific knowledge, such as the [hi-knowlegde|(https://hi-knowledge.org/) project.

 Our interdisciplinary team brings together people from Natural Language Processing, Biology, Semantic Web and Knowledge Representation.